 6. University of California, Irvine

 (Irvine, CA).
-The MFA in creative writing offered by the English Department at UCI is a three-year residency program (see here).
-One of the most distinguished writers on the faculty is the internatioanally celebrated Kenyan novelist, Ngugi wa Thiong’o.
+The MFA in creative writing offered by the English Department at UCI is a three-year residency program.
+One of the most distinguished writers on the faculty is the internationally celebrated Kenyan novelist, Ngugi wa Thiong’o.
 The well-known American novelists Richard Ford, author of Independence Day (Little, Brown, 1995—winner of the 1996 Pulitzer Prize in fiction), and Michael Chabon, author of The Amazing Adventures of Kavalier & Clay (Random House, 2000—winner of the 2001 Pulitzer Prize in fiction), are both graduates of this program.

 7. Cornell University